Field Types and Properties

 The Field Mask allows the Form Designer to set a pattern of how the text should appear in the field when the data needs to be entered in a certain way.

 For example, to create a text field to capture a telephone number, set the Maximum Length to 14.
 Then, set the mask so that the code appears as a telephone number (###-###-####).
-When a telephone number is entered in the form, only the numbers and not the dashes will need to be entered.
+When a telephone number is entered in the form, only the numbers, not the dashes, will need to be entered.

-If the intention is simply to populate a text field fully, when the user does not need to enter any text of their own, field masking should not be used.
-The suggested method, in that case, is to use a text label and set the label to be included in the data exports.
+If the intention is to populate a text field fully, when the user does not need to enter any text, field masking should not be used.
+In that case, the suggested method is to use a text label and set the label to be included in the data exports.

 Special Type